 Kannadiga Oota (Kannadiga meal) includes the following dishes in the order specified and is served on a banana leaf: Uppu (salt), Kosambari, Pickle, Palya, Gojju, Raita, Payasa (Kheer), Thovve, Chitranna, Anna (rice), and Tuppa (ghee).

 Dosa is the first thing that pops up whenever you talk of Karnataka cuisines.
 There are a variety of ways of serving Dosa Masala dosa has potato filling and are enjoyed with Sambhar and coconut chutney.

 Kerala is surrounded by sea it is a very popular tourist attraction, here you can find a variety of both vegetarian and non-vegetarian dishes with a lot of seafood.

-Kerala is also known as “Land of Spices” which they use in their culinary skills Chillies, curry leaves, coconut, mustard seeds, turmeric, tamarind, and asafoetida are very frequently used.
+Kerala is also known as the “Land of Spices” which they use in their culinary skills Chillies, curry leaves, coconut, mustard seeds, turmeric, tamarind, and asafoetida are very frequently used.

 You will find a lot of coconuts in the dishes.
-Some of the popular dishes are idli, dosa, appam, idiyappam, puttu, and pathiri, here you will find various variety of sambar and rasam.
+Some of the popular dishes are idli, dosa, appam, idiyappam, puttu, and pathiri, here you will find various varieties of sambar and rasam.
 Sadya is a traditional vegetarian feast of Kerala usually served on a banana leaf.